Dear readers of ADxS.org, please forgive the disruption.

 Traumatic childhood experiences correlate with a flattened cortisol response to stress.28

-Most studies found an increased cortisol response to acute stress in PTSD, with dexamethasone leading to increased cortisol suppression, suggesting that the cortisol response to ACTH is enhanced.3839
+Most studies have found an increased cortisol response to acute stress in PTSD, with dexamethasone leading to increased cortisol suppression, suggesting that the cortisol response to ACTH is enhanced.3839

 In contrast, the results on basal cortisol levels in PTSD are contradictory (not increased or decreased).42